itsgivingchaotica/cisc-3142-ebert/sampleEx7/notes/exercisesChapter7.md

 > Is the following declaration legal?
 If not, why not?
 `vector<NoDefault> vec(10);`

 The declaration is illegal because NoDefault has no default constructor.
-Each initialization with the `type` form
+The 10 elements want to be value initialized but cannot be due to the NoDefault type.

 ## **Exercise 7.45**
 > What if we defined the vector in the previous exercise to hold objects of type C?